p8tgames/discord-listening.py/README.md

 # Set-Up
 Run the program after you have entered your API keys and the Client ID, and look on discord.
 Now you can play Music and it'll update in seconds!

+# How I "compiled" the script and why
+No, it's not because of DRM (bruh)
+It's because exe is easier to manage under Windows than .py, you can add it to your auto-start, you don't need dependencys and more.